ThibeauK/forumistic-blog/posts/post17.md

 2. Cut out structures.
 (Cut straight down so wall edges are not crooked.)

 Modelling a three dimensional shell proposes the employment of multiple clay parts.
 Individual walls are still separated from the large foundational slab.
-Water gives clay its adhesive ability, enabling the creation of an unified object.
+Water gives clay its adhesive ability, enabling the creation of an unified object. <a href="https://cursist-courses.com/en/how-do-you-attach-different-clay-components-to-each-other/" target="_blank">[31]</a>